 Adjust group policy settings on your computer to fix the issue.

 1. Press Windows key+R together to open the Run window on your computer.

-3. In the Local Group Policy Editor window, on the left-hand side, expand following headers-
+3. Once the Local Group Policy Editor window opens up, on the left-hand side, go here-

 User Configuration > Administrative Templates > System > Credentials Delegation